Yiwen-Yang-666/GAN-BERT-CRF/README.md

 # GAN-BERT-CRF AND GAN-BiLSTM-CRF
-#### This is an algorithms which use BERT-CRF as the generator and a CNN-based netword as the discrminator.
-This algorithms can use both annotated samples and unannotated samples to maximize NER(i.e Name entity recognition) performances.
+#### This is an algorithm which uses BERT-CRF as the generator and a CNN-based network as the discrminator.
+This algorithm can use both annotated samples and unannotated samples to maximize NER (i.e Name entity recognition) performance.
 Furthermore, it plays a role of active learning, and can effectively identify sequence samples with error labels.
 Thus, it has three features.
 The paper for this algorithm would be published soon.
 * NER: Use both unannotated and annotated samples to maximize NER performances.
 * Active leanring: Use both ouputs of CRF layer and the discriminator to select unannotated samples to be labeled.
 * Identification of error labels: The discriminator outputs smaller score for the sequences with error labels.